Humana picks up the tab for Medicare Advantage doctor visits

 “We feel very comfortable that this investment is going to continue to allow us be a financially sound and growing organization,” he said.

-Humana said late last month that it made $473 million in the first quarter.
+Humana, based in Louisville, Kentucky, said late last month that it made $473 million in the first quarter.
 The performance that topped Wall Street expectations.

 Follow Tom Murphy on Twitter: @thpmurphy